-- To act in an advisory/consultative capacity to the Cabinet Member for Planning and Coastal Management and through him/her to Cabinet/Full Council, as appropriate. - To work with officers to review and prioritise applications for infrastructure funding through District Community Infrastructure Levy (DCIL), and to consider the relevance of applications in terms of the objectives of CIL through making development sustainable in planning terms. - Take into account the wider strategic planning issues and collaboration with other local authorities, particularly those within the same housing market area and functional economic area and those infrastructure providers priorities. - Consider the findings of evidence base documents to inform the preparation of documents. - To work with officers to agree the recommendations for infrastructure projects to be funded through DCIL for approval by Cabinet. - To work with officers to review and support the issue of clawback notices where local town and parish councils have not spent Neighbourhood CIL (NCIL) in compliance with the CIL Regulations and the 5-year spending deadline. - To agree on NCIL spend in areas not covered by a Parish Council. - Act as a focal point for knowledge and information about the application of DCIL and Neighbourhood CIL (NCIL) to infrastructure projects. - Receive progress updates on the delivery of DCIL Funded Infrastructure projects, as relevant. - To scrutinise and input to the review of CIL Spending Strategy to ensure compliance with regulatory requirements and the continued delivery of infrastructure to support growth in the area and where necessary outside of the area where strategic infrastructure supports growth in the East Suffolk area. - To review and agree the annual Infrastructure Funding Statement.
+- To act in an advisory/consultative capacity to the Cabinet Member for Planning and Coastal Management and through him/her to Cabinet/Full Council, as appropriate. - To work with officers to review and prioritise applications for infrastructure funding through District Community Infrastructure Levy (DCIL), and to consider the relevance of applications in terms of the objectives of CIL through making development sustainable in planning terms. - To work with officers to review and approve applications for infrastructure funding through District Community Infrastructure Levy Local CIL Fund (LCIL), and to consider the relevance of applications in terms of the objectives of CIL through making development sustainable in planning terms.
+Approvals are at a maximum LCIL funding of £50,000 per project. - Take into account the wider strategic planning issues and collaboration with other local authorities, particularly those within the same housing market area and functional economic area and those infrastructure providers priorities. - Consider the findings of evidence base documents to inform the preparation of documents. - To work with officers to agree and publish issues and options papers and recommendations for infrastructure projects to be funded through DCIL for approval by Cabinet. - To work with officers to review and support the issue of clawback notices where local town and parish councils have not spent Neighbourhood CIL (NCIL) in compliance with the CIL Regulations and the 5-year spending deadline. - To agree on NCIL spend in areas not covered by a Parish Council. - Act as a focal point for knowledge and information about the application of DCIL and Neighbourhood CIL (NCIL)to infrastructure projects. - Receive progress updates on the delivery of DCIL funded infrastructure projects, as relevant. - To scrutinise and input to the review of CIL Spending Strategy to ensure compliance with regulatory requirements and the continued delivery of infrastructure to support growth in the area and where necessary outside of the area where strategic infrastructure supports growth in the East Suffolk area. - To review and agree the annual Infrastructure Funding Statement.